SimCMinMax/WoW-BugTracker/.github/ISSUE_TEMPLATE/beta.md

 ---
 name: Beta
-about: Create a report for Beta version
+about: Create a report for the Shadowlands Beta version
 title: ''
-labels: 0-Beta
+labels: 0-Beta 2-Shadowlands
 assignees: ''

 ---